 The cookies used on our websites fall into one of four categories, based on the International Chamber of Commerce guide to cookie categories.

-The categories are: "strictly necessary", "performance", "functionality", and "targeting."
+The four categories are: "strictly necessary", "performance", "functionality", and "targeting."

-These cookies are essential to help you move around our websites and use the functionality, such as accessing secure areas of our website.
+- "Strictly necessary" cookies: These cookies are essential to help you move around our websites and use the functionality, such as accessing secure areas of our website.
 Without these cookies, certain features and functionality will not be available to you.
+An example of a strictly necessary cookie is a session ID cookie which is used to help us load pages you would like to view faster.
+They are also used for our websites requiring a login to verify your device.
+The information used to do this is not collected and is not logged for tracking, sales or marketing purposes.

 We categorize the following cookies as strictly necessary: